crowsyndrome/crowsyndrome/README.md

 ###

-<h3 align="left">I'm a dedicated software engineer with a strong interest in Machine Learning, Game Development, and Cybersecurity.
+I'm a dedicated software engineer with a strong interest in Machine Learning, Game Development, and Cybersecurity.
 I enjoy working on unique and creative projects that challenge me to think outside the box.
-My goal is to build innovative and practical solutions that make a difference.</h3>
+My goal is to build innovative and practical solutions that make a difference.

 ###